Capital city: Nairobi

 Principal exports: Tea, horticultural products, coffee, petroleum products, fish, cement, apparel

-Kenya’s population in 2020 was recorded by World Bank to be 53,771,300.
+Kenya’s population, according to 2022 estimates, is 55,864,655; the increase in Kenya’s population has been higher than the world average growth rate.
 Although Kenya’s population is predominantly black African, several European Kenyans live near Nairobi and Mombasa.
-The increase in Kenya’s population has been higher than the world average growth rate.
-The sharp increase in population throughout the 20th century put pressure on Kenya’s economic growth.
-Such a surge hampered the ability to provide suitable employment opportunities, health services, nourishment, and shelter.
-Similar problems have subsisted into the 21st century; however, mortality rates have reduced significantly, which contributed to population growth.
-Kenya harbours a young population, with over 40% of its citizens under 15 years of age, and the country’s urban population is growing rapidly.
+According to 2019 estimates, Kenya’s population is 17.1% Kikuyu, 14.3%, 13.4% Kalenjin, 10.7 Luo, 9.8% Kamba, 5.8% Somali, 5.7% Kisii, 5.2% Mijikenda, 4.2% Meru, 2.5% Maasai and 2.1% Turkana; the remaining 10% are non-Kenyans of several different ethnicities.
+Kenya harbours a young population, with over 60% of its citizens under 25 years of age, and the country’s urban population is growing rapidly.
 According to the World Bank, Kenya will reach a “spatial tipping point” whereby half of the population will be residing in urban areas.

 Almost 70 different languages are indigenous to Kenya.
-English is the official language spoken by 30-50% of the population, whereas Kiswahili is the lingua franca of Kenya, spoken by majority of Kenyans.
+English and Kiswahili are the official languages but while English is spoken by 30-50% of the population, Kiswahili is the lingua franca of Kenya spoken by majority of the citizens.
+The country is predominantly Christian; 33.4% are Protestant, 20.6% are Catholic, 20.4% are Evangelical and the remaining practice several other theologies.
+10.9% of the remaining population are Muslim and the remaining chose to remain unspecified.

 Key dates in the history of Kenya